Man Hunt (1941 film)

-Man Hunt is a 1941 American thriller film directed by Fritz Lang and starring Walter Pidgeon and Joan Bennett.
+Man Hunt is a 1941 American political thriller film, directed by Fritz Lang and starring Walter Pidgeon and Joan Bennett.
 It is based on the 1939 novel Rogue Male by Geoffrey Household and is set in Europe just prior to the Second World War.
 Lang had fled Germany into exile in 1933 and this was the first of his four anti-Nazi films, which include Ministry of Fear, Hangmen Also Die!, and Cloak and Dagger.
 It was Roddy McDowall's first Hollywood film after escaping London following the Blitz.
 Man Hunt was one of many films released in 1941 that were considered so pro-British that they influenced neutral members of the U.S. public to sympathize with the British side in World War II.